Bill Rexford: Biography

 1950 proved to be Rexford's lone full-time campaign in NASCAR's highest division.
 He moved back to the Northeast and remained a part-time competitor in the Grand National ranks until 1953, when he ran his last race in Rochester, New York.
 He finished 5th, driving the #60 Chevrolet for long-time car owner Julian Buesink.
 After 1953, Rexford joined the Midwest Association for Race Car (MERC) in 1954 (now known as ARCA).
 As a result, Bill France banned Rexford from racing and fined him $1,000 in the process, which Rexford refused to do.
 He raced until 1956 when he retired from racing at the age of 29.
 After he moved to Arizona and started a trucking company for 25 years.
 After that, he sold the company and retired to California where he died after a long illness.

-71 years after his lone Cup Champion, Rexford is still the youngest driver to win a championship in what has become the NASCAR Cup Series, doing so at age 23.
+73 years after his lone Cup championship, Rexford is still the youngest driver to win a championship in what has become the NASCAR Cup Series, doing so at age 23.
 He remained the only driver from the Northeast to win a championship until 2017 when New Jersey’s Martin Truex Jr. won, and was the only non-Southerner to win a title until 1989 when Missouri's Rusty Wallace won, a feat which has been matched many times since.
-Rexford was the only series champion that was not included among NASCAR's 50 Greatest Drivers in 1998 and is the only champion from 1949 to 2003 not to be inducted into the NASCAR Hall of Fame.
-He is also one of two Cup Series champions who have retired not to be inducted into the Hall of Fame, as Jimmie Johnson is also not an inductee yet, though he has not reached the minimum three-year retirement period as of 2022.
+Rexford was the only series champion that was not included among NASCAR's 50 Greatest Drivers in 1998 and is the only champion from 1949 to 2011 not to be inducted into the NASCAR Hall of Fame, as well as the only Cup Series champion who is eligible not to be inducted into the Hall of Fame.
 He is the only Cup champion to have just one career win and the first of four drivers to win the title with just one win on the season, being followed by Ned Jarrett in 1961, Benny Parsons in 1973, and Matt Kenseth in 2003.